 They ate supper together that evening.
 Afterward, they played cards, talked, and watched television.
 At around ten o'clock they both became tired and went to their rooms for a good night's sleep.

 The next three days were fun for them both.
 Sharing stories from their childhoods, listening to music, and going for walks were among the many activities they did together.
 William didn't feel alone anymore, and Mary no longer felt crowded.
-They both felt blessed; however, they knew that their time together wouldn't last forever.
+They both felt blessed.
+They knew, however, that their time together wouldn't last forever.

 ☼ ☼ ☼

-Mary woke up feeling short of breath.
-She knocked on William's door.
-He got up to open it.
-He looked in her eyes, heard her breath, and knew she was ill.
+Mary woke up feeling short of breath and knocked on William's door.
+He got up to open it, looked in her eyes, heard her breath, and knew she was ill.
 With concern evident in his voice, William asked, “What's wrong?”

 “I'm just a little short of breath—and feeling a little dizzy.”